is a Newcastle based artist

 Now, an established practicing artist, Braddon has combined his extensive education (qualifying for a Master of Fine Art in 1999) and exhibition record with his life experiences and an earnest investigation of sculpture, to consolidate a formidable arts practice that has a dual focus on Public art and gallery exhibitions / installations in Australia and Internationally.

-Career highlights include: International Sculpture Festa (ISF 2012) and Symposium Seoul, South Korea; Public Art projects Vantage Port Stephens, NSW, Australia; Finalist in the Woollahra Small Sculpture Prize 2009; Completion of The Journey a public art installation for the Mental Health Unit at The Mater Hospital, Newcastle Australia, 2009; Selection as a finalist in the prestigious McClelland Sculpture Survey & Award 2007 at the McClelland Gallery & Sculpture Park, Victoria – one of the two premier sculpture awards in Australia; Completion of The SubWharfyen for Sydney Wharf, 2008; Selection in Sculpture by the Sea, Bondi 2003-20010 – winning the Unrepresented Sculptor Award in 2003; Completion of A Drop in the Ocean, a major public artwork/play sculpture for Newcastle City Council, 2005. unClassified, a solo exhibition at John Miller Gallery, Newcastle 2008; Negotiating the Void, a solo installation at Newcastle Region Art Gallery, 2004.
+Career highlights include: International Sculpture Festa (ISF 2012) and Symposium Seoul, South Korea; Public Art projects Vantage Port Stephens, NSW, Australia; Finalist in the Woollahra Small Sculpture Prize 2009; Selection as a finalist in the prestigious McClelland Sculpture Survey & Award 2007 at the McClelland Gallery & Sculpture Park, Victoria; Completion of The SubWharfyen for Sydney Wharf, 2008; Selection in Sculpture by the Sea, Bondi 2003-20010 – winning the Unrepresented Sculptor Award in 2003; Completion of A Drop in the Ocean, a major public artwork/play sculpture for Newcastle City Council, 2005. unClassified, a solo exhibition at John Miller Gallery, Newcastle 2008; Negotiating the Void, a solo installation at Newcastle Region Art Gallery, 2004.
 Most recently he completed Clouds Gathering, a major public installation in the city of Maitland, NSW.

-Go to www.braddonsnape.weebly.com or http://braddonsnape.com for full resume and to see his exciting recent work that explores the inflated steel method.
+Go to http://braddonsnape.com for full resume and to see his most recent work that explores the inflated steel method.